hargup/hargup.github.io/posts/gsoc-2014-with-sympy.md

 .. type: text
 -->

-Hi, I'm Harsh Gupta a undergrad student at IIT Kharagpur, I'm a Google Summer of Code student with Sympy.
-It is a requirement from my organisation to write regular blog posts about the work and I've been procrastinating on the blog all along.
-Probably because of the fear of being "wrong" in front of hundred's of potential reader and yeah of course also laziness.
+Hi, I'm Harsh Gupta an undergrad student at IIT Kharagpur, I've been accepted this year for the Google Summer of Code program with Sympy.
-But it is ridiculous to not to attempt because of the fact that you can fail.
-And it is important to let the world know about your work.

 **So, What is a Google Summer of Code?**

 Google Summer of Code is a program by Google to promote opensource development.
 In this program Google pays handsome stipends to students to work for various opensource organisations.
-In the application phase the students have to write proposals to the organisations describing the projects they want to do with the organisation and how do they fit for it.
+In the application phase the students have to write proposals to the organisations describing the projects they want to do and how do they fit for it.
 If the proposal is accepted the student is provided with a mentor and with the guidance of the mentor the student has to complete the project in the given timeline.
 You can look at my